 Fee per academic year: Eur 10,800

-The degree gives a foundation necessary for students to be able to handle modern professional software development both from a technical aspect as well as from a project management one.
-The nature of modern software is so diverse that without a structured, hierarchical and rigorous approach to development, it is impossible to obtain the degree quality that is widely expected from local and international software houses.
-This degree will therefore give students the necessary skills to be able to analyse both solution and process while bringing to bear the right technology(ies) to solve specific problems while affording the required solution quality.
-For this, students following this Degree programme will be exposed to various modeling methodologies, techniques and notations, software engineering practices, modern programming languages and approaches (including procedural, object-oriented and scripting paradigms) as well as their applicability and worth to the nature of the solution, business modelling methods, software construction for today’s mobile devices using the latest technologies and features, data modeling and management, information system design, “Cloud” technology, software project management, business intelligence, enterprise resource planning, e-services, and many other skills.
-The course teaches essential skills noticeably required by industry from both a conceptual and practical perspective that would enable the graduate to tackle even the most tasking of software projects and the teams of people working on them.
-As ICT development strategy and environment changes, graduates from this Degree programme will be able to re-orientate accordingly.
+• Be able to handle modern professional software development both from a technical aspect as well as from a project management one. • Have the necessary skills to be able to analyse both solution and process while bringing to bear the right technology(ies) to solve specific problems while affording the required solution quality. • be exposed to various modelling methodologies, techniques and notations, software engineering practices, modern programming languages and approaches (including procedural, object-oriented and scripting paradigms) as well as their applicability and worth to the nature of the solution, business modelling methods, software construction for today’s mobile devices using the latest technologies and features, data modelling and management, information system design, “Cloud” technology, software project management, business intelligence, enterprise resource planning, e-services, and many other skills. • Possess essential skills noticeably required by industry from both a conceptual and practical perspective that would enable you to tackle even the most tasking of software projects and the teams of people working on them.

 This Degree programme is targeted at students who wish to pursue a career in professional software development in local or international organisations.

-Graduates from this Degree programme can find employment in any local or international software development company.
+As a graduate, you can find employment in any local or international software development company.
 The level of employment will vary from developer to team and project management, and after due experience, even to more strategic positions.
-Graduates will also be able to participate in, and/or instigate, start-up software development companies.
-Graduates from this Degree programme can pursue specialisation at Masters level is also available if you would like to further your studies.
+You will also be able to participate in, and/or instigate, start-up software development companies.
+The option to pursue specialisation at Masters level is also available if you would like to further your studies.